CubeFlix/nn/README.md

 The project is split into several files, each one responsible for a specific part of the network.
 However, the three main files are `network.go`, which contains the main code for the layers and activation functions. `matrix.go` contains the code for the custom matrix system.
 Finally, `model.go` contains code for `Model` objects and bundles the entire project together.

-Currently (as of 9/14/22) the only two full neural network examples are "sine_test.go" and "iris_test.go".
+Currently (as of 9/19/22) the three full neural network examples are "sine_test.go", "spiral_test.go" and "iris_test.go".

 This project is INCOMPLETE, but in a usable state.
 -----

 - [x] binary categorical accuracy
 - [x] test out categorization (iris dataset)
-- [ ] test out categorization (spiral dataset, nnfs, dropout)
+- [x] test out categorization (spiral dataset, nnfs, dropout)
 - [x] saving and loading models
 - [x] add softmax classification
 - [x] add binary cross-entropy loss